 You will engage in advanced exegetical study of the wisdom books of Job, Psalms, Proverbs, and Ecclesiastes in the Hebrew text.
-Attention will be given to strengthening skills in reading, translation, grammatical analysis, and exegesis in order to enrich understanding of the book's message.
-Course assignments include preparation and practice in communicating that message.
-Prerequisite(s): HEB 4220
+Attention wil be given to strengthening skills in reading, translation, grammatical analysis, and exegesis in order to enrich understanding of the book's message.
+Course assignments include preperation and practice in communicating that message.

-HEB 4543 - Old Testament Hebrew IV: Exegesis & Exposition of Proverbs and Job
+HEB 4543 - Old Testament Hebrew IV: Exegesis & Exosition of Proverbs and Job

 You will engage in advanced exegetical study of the wisdom books of Proverbs and Job in the Hebrew text.
-Attention will be given to strengthening skills in reading, translation, grammatical analysis, and exegesis in order to enrich understanding of the book's message.
-Course assignments include preparation and practice in communicating that message.
-Prerequisite(s): HEB 4220
+Attention wil be given to strengthening skills in reading, translation, grammatical analysis, and exegesis in order to enrich understanding of the book's message.
+Course assignments include preperation and practice in communicating that message.